 It is difficult for us to predict the extent to which the bill, if passed will be used in litigation.
-Many factors determine whether litigation will ensue including the risk-appetite of the parties to go to court, significantly the financing of cases, and the basis of the claim as well as the political and policy priorities for any Local Authority at the time.
+Many factors determine whether litigation will ensue including the risk-appetite of the parties to go to court, significantly the financing of cases, and the basis of the claim as well as the political and policy priorities for any local authority at the time (see the Equality and Human Rights Committee Stage 1 Report paragraph 51).
 However, Article 11 of the Charter states: